Blue Cash Everyday Card vs. Blue Cash Preferred Card: Which American Express Card Is Best for You?

 For the Extended warranty benefit of the Blue Cash Preferred® Card from American Express, when an American Express® Card Member charges a Covered Purchase to an Eligible Card, Extended Warranty§ can provide up to one extra year added to the Original Manufacturer’s Warranty.
 Applies to warranties of five (5) years or less.
 Coverage is up to the actual amount charged to your Card for the item up to a maximum of $10,000; not to exceed $50,000 per Card Member account per calendar year.
 Eligibility and Benefit level varies by Card.
 Terms, Conditions and Limitations Apply.
 Please visit americanexpress.com/benefitsguide for more details.
 Underwritten by AMEX Assurance Company.

-Can I switch from the Blue Cash Everyday Card to the Blue Cash Preferred Card?
+Both the Blue Cash Everyday Card and Blue Cash Preferred Card charge a 2.7% foreign transaction fee.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.